In which areas of Sheffield are PC Properties student homes located?

 Tenant's own fridges or fridge freezers cannot be brought in to the property

-Cooking utensils, cutlery, crockery, toaster, kettle, waste bins, mops, buckets, cleaning materials, iron/ironing board, and bedding are not provided.
+Cooking utensils, cutlery, crockery, toaster, kettle, waste bins, mops, buckets, cleaning materials, iron/ironing board, and bedding are not provided by the Landlord.

 Please refer to the relevant property for details of contents.